soft79/atari-keyboard/README.md

 Requires the 24-pin ribbon connector pins to be connected to a Teensy 3.6 or compatible board.

-**Important** Please verify that the pinout of your Atari keyboard ribbon is the same, I don't know if there exist different variations of the pinout.
+**Important** Please verify that the pinout of your Atari keyboard ribbon is the same, I don't know if different variations of the pinout exist.
 My Ribbon doesn't have a wire for connector 19.

 ![Keyboard matrix](Documents/KeyboardMatrix.png)